spapas/spapas.github.io/content/async-tasks-with-django-rq.rst

 - Broker: Jobs/tasks to be executed are stored in the broker in a first in a first out queue which could be a normal database but most of the times is a specialized system called message broker
 - Worker: A worker is a process/thread that runs independently and checks the broker for new tasks to be executed.
 When there are queued tasks, the worker dequeues them and executes them

 Job queues in python
 ====================

-The most known application for using job queues in python is celery_ which is a really great project that supports many brokers,  integrates nicely with django and has many more features (most of them are only useful on really big, enterprise projects).
+The most known application for using job queues in python is celery_ which is a really great project that supports many brokers,  integrates nicely with python/django (but can be used even with other languages) and has many more features (most of them are only useful on really big, enterprise projects).
 I've already used it in a previous application, however, because celery is really complex it needed a lot of time to configure it successfully and I never was perfectly sure that my asynchronous task would work 100% :(